Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog

 \abstract {In the era of Gravitational Waves observations, searching signals at the very low-frequencies ($<10^{-7}$ Hz) can bring important constraints on cosmology and the early universe.
 As the next \textit{Gaia} Data Release (DR4) approaches, high-precision astrometry is emerging as a powerful complement to other methods, such as pulsar timing arrays (PTAs), in the search for gravitational wave backgrounds and discrete sources.} {We investigate the potential to detect low-frequency gravitational waves (GWs) through their imprints on the proper motions of distant quasars observed by the \textit{Gaia} mission.
-Using astrometric data from \textit{Gaia} DR3, we simulate the effect of GWs on the proper motions of quasars, incorporating their actual sky positions and measurement uncertainties. } {We investigate the two data analysis techniques used for the extraction and characterization of GW signals from quasar proper motions: Vector Spherical Harmonics (VSH) and angular correlation functions, commonly referred to as Hellings–Downs curves (HDC).
+Using astrometric data from \textit{Gaia} DR3, we simulate the effect of GWs on the proper motions of quasars, incorporating their actual sky positions and measurement uncertainties.} {We investigate two closely related data analysis techniques used for the extraction and characterization of GW signals from quasar proper motions: Vector Spherical Harmonics (VSH) and angular correlation functions, commonly referred to as Hellings–Downs curves (HDC).
 Using realistic simulated data, we forecast their sensitivity and accuracy to GWs, and evaluate the impact systematic errors might have on them.
 From these simulations, we derive an upper limit on the amplitude of a stochastic GW background, constrained by the observational timespan, astrometric precision, and the sky distribution of the quasars.
-Also, we test scalability, as a significantly growing number of quasars with high quality proper motions is expected in the next \textit{Gaia} data release (DR4).} {Compared to HDC, VSHs appear more statistically robust, less prone to cherry picking, and with a significantly smaller computational cost, scales as $N$.
-The HDC method is more sensitive for detecting gravitational waves, but its complexity scales as $N^2$.} {We find that, with \textit{Gaia} DR3 proper motions errors, the lower limit for a detectable GW strain is of $10^{-11}$, with possible improvements to $\sim 3\times10^{-12}$ for the next \textit{Gaia} Data Release 4 (for the same number of quasars).
-This limit holds for a stochastic spectrum of GW integrated over all frequencies less than half the inverse of the 34 month span of the observations \textit{Gaia} DR3, or about $f_{GW}\lesssim $5.6 nHz.
-We investigated how different data-restriction and weighting schemes influence the final estimate of the gravitational wave strain.}
+Also, we test scalability, as a significantly growing number of quasars with high quality proper motions is expected in the next \textit{Gaia} data release (DR4).} {VSH decomposition appears less sensitive to uneven sky sampling and anisotropic noise.
+The HDC approach retains a larger fraction of the pairwise correlation information and therefore exhibits higher raw statistical sensitivity under idealized conditions.
+However, this increased sensitivity comes at the cost of stronger susceptibility to anisotropic sky coverage, correlated noise, and substantially higher computational complexity scales as $N^2$.} {We find that the sensitivity floor for a detectable GW strain is $10^{-11}$ for \textit{Gaia} DR3 proper motion errors, with possible improvements to $\sim 3\times10^{-12}$ for the next \textit{Gaia} Data Release 4 (for the same number of quasars).
+This limit holds for a stochastic spectrum of GW integrated over all frequencies less than half the inverse of the 34 month span of the observations \textit{Gaia} DR3, or about $f_{GW} \lesssim $ 5.6 nHz.
+We investigated how different data-restriction and weighting schemes influence the final estimate of the GW strain.}

 \keywords{ gravitational waves - astrometry - proper motion - methods: numerical - methods: observational - Gaia }